 - Eat: Raw nuts and seeds and their butters

-- Eat: Clean dairy (kefir, full-fat plain yogurt in moderation, grass-fed whey protein, bone broth and/or collagen protein)
+- Eat: Clean dairy (kefir, full-fat plain yogurt in moderation, grass-fed whey protein, bone broth, and/or collagen protein)

-Grab my book for an easy to use, cholesterol-lowering meal plan and recipes.
+Grab my book for an easy to use, cholesterol-lowering meal plan, and recipes.

 6. 10 Minute Workouts

 It doesn’t take long, you don’t need a gym, you don’t need to be insane, you don’t need 90 minutes, you don’t need equipment, and you do not need a lot of money.
 You just need to be consistent.
-You can get in the shape of your life and fit in fitness in an hour per week!
+You can get in the shape of your life and fit in fitness in an hour of physical activity per week!